-As kids gain mastery over language skills, they become more sophisticated in their conversational abilities.
-Kids ages 4 to 5 years can follow complex directions and enthusiastically talk about things they do.
+As kids gain master language skills, they also develop their conversational abilities.
+Kids 4 to 5 years old can follow more complex directions and enthusiastically talk about things they do.
 They can make up stories, listen attentively to stories, and retell stories.

-Sentence structures may now incorporate five or more words, and vocabulary is between 1,000 and 2,000 words.
-Speech at this age should be completely intelligible, although there may be some developmental sound errors and stuttering, particularly among boys.
+Their sentence structures may now include five or more words, and their vocabulary is between 1,000 and 2,000 words.
+Speech at this age should be completely understandable, although there may be some developmental sound errors and stuttering, particularly among boys.

 If You Suspect a Problem